AmitKumarDas/curated-tech/go/prog-reqs-in-the-wild.md

   - An abstraction for pods, providing a stable, virtual IP (VIP) address.
   - As pods may come and go, services allow clients to reliably connect to pod containers using VIP.
   - Multiple pods running across multiple nodes of the cluster can be exposed as a service.
+  - Service has an IP address and port combination along with a name:
+    - Refer to a service either its IP address or its name
   - VIP:
     - Not an actual IP address connected to a network interface
     - Its purpose is to forward traffic to one or more pods.